antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

+---
-# Automatically find latent bugs in your code with .NET 5
+post_title: 'Automatically find latent bugs in your code with .NET 5'
+username: jmarolf@microsoft.com
+summary: Introduction to the new Analysis Level feature shipping in .NET 5 Preview 8.
+---

 In the past we’ve been extremely reluctant to add new warnings to C#.
 This is because adding new warnings is a breaking change (it might not seem like it should be but passing warn-as-error makes it so).
 We _really_ don’t like making breaking changes but there are a lot of cases we’ve come across over the years where we also _really_ wanted to warn people that something was wrong.
 These cases were in both the C# language and in the libraries that we ship with .NET.
 To solve this, we are introducing “Analysis Levels.”